-If you’re looking for the perfect house or apartment for rent in State College, PA, you may find yourself having the great debate: East Side or West Side?
+If you’re looking for perfect apartments near Penn State, you may find yourself having the great debate: East Side or West Side?

 Although Penn State students may not use these sides of town as a hard and fast source of separation, each side has its perks, which we’ve so conveniently curated and compared for you.
 Feel free to use this post as your compass and hopefully let it steer you towards the side that’s right for you.